 Q. Do I need to buy a size bigger for wading shoes?

 For wide feet, you should consider wading boots for wide feet by Simms, Otherwise, going a size up may be a good idea while buying wading boots if you plan on wearing wader socks.
 These socks have a neoprene lining and take up the extra space in your shoes.
+Or check out our guide on sizing wading boots.

 A solid and sturdy wading boot is an angler’s best friend.
 It gives stability, protection, and comfort when you spend a long day in the sun trying your luck at fly fishing.
 They are the most critical gear you could have in your backpack.
 Take it from someone who has fished all his life.

 My go-to boots, which I always recommend to my fellow anglers, are (drum roll) the Simms Men’s Freestone Wading Boots.
 They are efficient, comfortable, and man, do they last!
 The rubber sole is unmatched when it comes to providing traction.
 Without a doubt, they are the best wading boots for fly fishing and a solid pair for hiking and hunting as well.
+And our budget pick is 8 Fans Men’s Fly Fishing Boots.

 So buy yourself a pair and fulfill your dream of fly fishing at a mighty river bank.
 Adios!